Skip to main content

 Execution Packages

-Adding Execution Packages in Data Warehouse and Semantic Model Instances
+Adding Execution Packages in Prepare and Deliver Instances

-Before adding a job for a Data Warehouse or a Semantic Model instance, the execution package that you want to schedule has to be setup.
-In order to add an execution package to a Data Warehouse instance, expand the data warehouse instance in the Solution Explorer and Open the Execution tab.
+Before adding a job for a Prepare or Deliver instance, the execution package that you want to schedule has to be setup.
+In order to add an execution package to a Prepare instance, expand the instance in the Solution Explorer and Open the Execution tab.

 Right-click on Execution packages, and select Add Execution Package.

-In order to add an execution package to a Semantic Model instance, expand the Semantic Model instance in the Solution Explorer and Open the Execution tab.
+In order to add an execution package to a Deliver instance, expand the Deliver instance in the Solution Explorer and Open the Execution tab.

 Right-click on Execution packages, and select Add Execution Package.